turinglabsorg/datahub-learn/network-documentation/secret/tutorials/delegate-and-unbond-tokens.md

 ### Define fees

+Then, you have to define the fee and gas for this transaction.
 Under the comment `// 2.
 Define fees` add the following code snippet:

 ```JavaScript
   const fee = {